mecozb/OCR.2.0/README.md

 Then find TCKN (Identity number of Republic of Turkey) using a specified algorithm.
 Finally,Pdf files names are changed with TCKN.

-As a programa input, a folder with at least 4 PDFs should be given.
+As a program input, a folder with at least 4 PDFs should be given.